alheka/seventimeapi/source/includes/_WorkOrders.md

-project         |  | If specified, work orders that match the parameter will be included. user            |  | If specified, work orders that match the parameter will be included. customer        |  | If specified, work orders that match the parameter will be included. sortBy          |  | If specified, a sort will be made on the specified parameter sortDirection   |  | "ascending" or "descending".
+project         |  | If specified, work orders that match the parameter will be included. user            |  | If specified, work orders that match the parameter will be included. customer        |  | If specified, work orders that match the parameter will be included. lastModified    |  | If specified, work orders that has been modified since the specified timestamp will be included.
+Accepted formats: 'YYYY-MM-HH HH:MM', 'YYYY-MM-HH HH:MM:SS', 'YYYY-MM-HHTHH:MM', 'YYYY-MM-HHTHH:MM:SS' sortBy          |  | If specified, a sort will be made on the specified parameter sortDirection   |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending